 Image Source: Project Management Docs

 As a member of the team involved in change management on your project, you need to know how to effectively create and file a change request.
-There are six key steps in this process.
+There are six key steps in the change management process workflow:

 1. Describe the Change